CAPM Mock Exam – 200+ Questions

 Planned vs. Actual Spend chart

-196. What is the function of a “project management office” (PMO)?
+196. What is the role of “project governance”?

 Planning